 Q. How do I participate in the Voter Choice Project?

-A. To participate in the project, simply sign up using the form on the ‘Become a Participant’ page.
+A. To participate in the project, simply sign up using the participation form.
 You will need an email address that we can use to contact you for at least the next year or so, so it is best to use a personal one.

 Q. What kind of people do you want participating in the Voter Choice Project?